iancoleman/bip39/readme.md

 Toggle columns to blank to easily copy/paste a single column of data, eg to import private keys into a wallet or supply someone with a list of addresses.

+Click the addresses or keys to toggle view of a QR code of same address.

+Click the Show QR buttons by the root key and extended public and private keys to show a qr code suitable for importing into a wallet on a mobile device.

 The BIP32 keys can be used at [bip32.org](https://bip32.org) if desired.

 ## Making changes